 Across the UK, the number of recorded cases increased by 69,449 over the period, to 21,216,874.

 There was also one more coronavirus death recorded in the latest 24-hour period in East Dunbartonshire.

-It means there have been six deaths in the past week, which is the same as the previous week.
+It means there have been six deaths in the past week, which is an increase on five the previous week.

 The figures include anyone who died within 28 days of a positive test result for Covid-19, and whose usual residence was in East Dunbartonshire.

 Daily death counts are revised each day, with each case backdated to the actual date of death.

 The figures also show that more than four in five people in East Dunbartonshire have received a booster dose of a Covid-19 vaccine.